ricmclaughlin/ricmclaughlin.github.com/_posts/2017-08-12-aws-high-availability.md

 ---
 {% include JB/setup %}

-# Demonstrate ability to architect the appropriate level of availability based on stakeholder requirements

-  RDS, S3, EBS

-  Dual CGW in VPN

 # Demonstrate ability to implement DR for systems based on RPO and RTO

 - RPO - amount of data, based on time, the business can loose; the shorter then more expensive